-The debug system used in the Zynq-7000 All Programmable SoC is based on ARM's CoreSight architecture.
+The debug system used in the Zynq-7000 family is based on ARM's CoreSight architecture.
 It uses ARM CoreSight components including an embedded trace buffer (ETB), a program trace macrocell (PTM), and an instrument trace macrocell (ITM).
 This enables instruction trace features as well as hardware breakpoints and triggers.
-The programmable logic can be debugged with the Xilinx ChipScopeTM Pro embedded logic analyzer.
+The programmable logic can be debugged with the integrated logic analyzer.